HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/assettracker-hardware.md

 ```

 - Clean the surface of the asset from dust.
-- Remove the adhesive cover from the asset tag.
+- Remove the adhesive cover from the Asset Tag.
-- Attach the asset tag to the asset.
+- Attach the Asset Tag to the asset.
 Ensure the tag is firmly attached to the asset in a secure location.
 Avoid air inlets and outlets, asset serial number, identification tags, chassis LCD screens, etc.
-- Connect the magnet of the asset tag to the AssetTracker Strip.
+- Connect the magnet of the Asset Tag to the AssetTracker Strip.
 Ensure that it is associated to the top-most RU module position for the asset.
 For example, if you are tagging a 4U device placed between RU 20 and 23, then associate the tag to the RU23 position.

 ```{figure} /asset-tracker/media/asset_tag_to_asset_tracker_1.png
 :alt: Asset Tag to AssetTracker Strip